PICAXE VSM

 Virtual instruments such as ammeters, voltmeters and oscilloscopes can be connected to any pin or wire to study the circuit operation.
 Voltage and current can also be highlighted by various animation options, for instance by adding ‘voltage bar graphs’ to component pins or by automatically changing the colour of wires.

-PICAXE VSM also supports traditional components such as 555 timers, op-amps, CMOS & TTL logic etc. A series of electronic principles tutorials are even included free of charge!
+PICAXE VSM also supports thousands of traditional components such as 555 timers, op-amps, CMOS & TTL logic etc. A series of electronic principles tutorials are even included free of charge!
 Traditional components can be simulated in circuits by themselves, or combined into a PICAXE circuit.
 You can also add multiple PICAXE chips to a single circuit so, for instance, two chips can communicate via RS232 serial communication.

 Key features:

-• Library of over 10,000 components
+• Library of over 12,000 components

 • Many animated output components, including LEDs, 7 segment displays, LCDs, motors, servos, stepper motors etc